matthew-wiblin/Learning-Tracker/README.md

-A simple web application built using python, HTML, CSS and a postgresql database ran locally
+A simple web application built using python, HTML, CSS, and a postgresql database ran locally